WoSecMontreal/Workshops/RE102-x64-Debugging/Workshop_Setup_Guide.md

 ## Lab Environment

-Since we are going to debug 64-bit Windows binaries, our lab environment should be **Windows 64-bit** :smile:
+Since we are going to debug 64-bit Windows binaries, our lab environment should be **Windows 64-bit** :)

 `NOTE: None of the binaries for this lab are malicious`